tum-gis/3dcitydb-wfs-docker/README.md

 # 3D City Database WFS Docker image
 This repo contains a Dockerfile for the [3D City Database (3DCityDB) Web Feature Service (WFS)](https://github.com/3dcitydb/web-feature-service).
 It allows for the *instant* creation of a 3DCityDB WFS instance without having to setup and configure an e.g. Apache Tomcat server and deploy the WFS webapp.
 The 3DCityDB WFS Docker image was designed to work with [3DCityDB PostGIS Docker containers](https://github.com/tum-gis/3dcitydb-docker-postgis) or any other 3DCityDB instance.
-However, the WFS works with any exisiting 3DCityDB, both *Oracle* or *PostGIS*To get the image visit [tumgis/3dcitydb-wfs](https://hub.docker.com/r/tumgis/3dcitydb-wfs/) Dockerhub page.
+However, the WFS works with any exisiting 3DCityDB, both *Oracle* or *PostGIS*.
+To get the image visit [tumgis/3dcitydb-wfs](https://hub.docker.com/r/tumgis/3dcitydb-wfs/) Dockerhub page.

 The image provided here is based on the official [Apache Tomcat Docker image](https://hub.docker.com/_/tomcat/) and OpenJDK Java 8.
 An image based on Oracle Java is cannot be provided here due to licensing conditions.